 In recent years, over 500,000 procedures were performed annually using the morcellator, because of benefits which include reduced recovery time, less pain, and minimizing of scarring and risk of infection.
 This was a big deal.
 No one is pretending otherwise.
 But these benefits were assumed to come without the trade-off of additional risk.

 The use of a surgical bag was an option available to surgeons, which could have contained the tissue, thus mitigating some of the risk of spreading cancer during a hysterectomy or myomectomy.
 Many surgeons believed it was not worth the trouble, as the risk was low and it was a hassle to do during the procedure.
-The option was revisited, but the advisory panel shot it down because they don’t want to go in circles.
+The option was revisited.
+But the advisory panel shot it down because they don’t want to go in circles.
 There is no way to know if the bag will do the trick.
+What lies ahead?

 The advisory panel’s recommendations are not binding on the FDA, nor has the FDA indicated when a final decision would be made on the morcellator’s future.
 It is anticipated though, that the panel’s recommendations and findings will weigh heavily in the FDA’s final decision.
 In the meantime, a number of uterine fibroid morcellation lawsuits are already being pursued, alleging that as they are currently designed, power morcellators are unreasonably dangerous, and that the manufactures knew or should have known about the risk.
 In 2006, a pathologist specifically wrote to J&J (through a subsidiary, Ethicon) and laid out all the sorted details, concluding that a classic hysterectomy was safer.
 2006?
 It’s 2014, and the public is just being made aware?
 Tragically, as we see far too often, profits far outweigh public safety for these manufacturers.